saahilanande/starter-portfolio/content/post/Sentiment Analysis/index.md

 **Classifier:** Shows that the application of the algorithm is to classify a given set of inputs

-### What is Laplace Smoothing?

-If one of the conditional probabilities is zero, then the entire expression becomes zero.
-To solve this error we use Lapace Smoothing.
-To perform Laplace smoothing we add 1 to the numerator and 'v' to the denomenator of all probabilites. where 'v' is the total number of attribute values that Xi can take

 ### Accuracy on test dataset before smoothening: {{< hl >}}14%{{< /hl >}}

 ### Final accuracy on test dataset after performing laplacian smoothening: {{< hl >}}81%{{< /hl >}}